IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ### Create channel

 Now, leverage the SDK test script to create a channel named `mychannel`.
-Navigate back to the the `scripts` directory and enter these commands:
+Navigate back to the `scripts` directory and enter these commands:
 ```bash
 cd ../fabric-sdk-node/
 node test/integration/e2e/create-channel.js